Whitney Reynolds: The Whitney Reynolds Show

 The show expanded its market on July 7, 2019, with the addition of WILL Champaign-Urbana.
 Its staff and their roles also changed in 2019.
 As of January 2021, the show expanded to be offered to PBS stations nationwide through the National Educational Telecommunications Association distribution service.

 As of 2025, The Whitney Reynolds Show is recorded at CineCity Studios in Chicago in front of a live audience.
-Guests have included Chelsea Handler, Michael Phelps, Magic Johnson, & Temple Grandin.
+Guests have included Zara Larsson, Michael Phelps, Rebel Wilson, Magic Johnson, & Temple Grandin.